-24. Events after the reporting period
+23. Events after the reporting period

-The directors are not aware of any material event which occurred after the reporting date and up to the date of this report.
+The directors are not aware of any material event which occurred after the reporting date and up to the date of this report other than the intention of the shareholders investing additional capital as noted in note 22 of the annual financial statements.